Bradfield Society & Development: A brief introduction

 What benefits do Bradfield Society members enjoy?

-- A varied year-round programme of events including reunions, concerts, plays and speaker events hosted at the College, as well as regional and international events.
+- A varied year-round programme of events including speaker events, concerts, plays and reunions hosted at the College, as well as regional and international events.

 - A network.
 One of the great strengths of a school like Bradfield is the network of different people and the variety of roles they go onto during their careers.
 Members can share experiences and build connections that will endure.

 - A range of sporting clubs and societies to join, from Football to Sailing, from Golf to Netball and we are always keen to add new activities to the list, so, if you would like to set up a club do get in touch…

 - The Bradfieldian – a magazine for both the College and the Society, with three publications a year, filled with current news and feature articles on the panoply of pupil and OB experiences.

 - The Bradfield Society Online – The Bradfield Society engagement platform, which will allow members to have greater visibility of all the great things that the Bradfield Society has to offer.